useblocks/sphinx-needs/docs/configuration.rst

     .. req::
         :constraints: team

         Example of a failed constraint with medium severity.
-Note the style from the severity option "mark"
+Note the style from :ref:`needs_constraint_failed_options`

 .. req::